Typing Math in Microsoft Word

 For more information about typing LaTeX within Microsoft Word, visit Microsoft's article, Linear format equations using UnicodeMath and LaTeX in Word, and navigate to the section entitled “LaTeX equation editing examples.”

-Note: If you want to return to using the alphabetical list of manual keystroke commands shown earlier in this document, you must also return to the Conversions group of the toolbar and select Unicode instead of LaTeX.
+Note: If you want to return to using the alphabetical list of Math AutoCorrect codes shown earlier in this document, you must also return to the Conversions group of the toolbar and select Unicode instead of LaTeX.

 There are times when you may want to combine math content and text within a math expression.
-If you press ALT + EQUALS and type “CD = 7 cm” with the Unicode conversion mode selected, it appears as shown below.
+If you press ALT + EQUALS and type CD=7 cm while the Unicode conversion mode is selected, it yields the output shown below.

-Notice that the abbreviation “cm” is italicized in the output above.
-If you want “cm” to instead appear as non-italicized text but remain in the equation box, first type “CD=7” while strictly in Unicode mode, followed by spacebar.
+Notice that the abbreviation for centimeters is italicized.
+If you want cm to instead appear as non-italicized text but remain in the equation box, first type CD=7 while strictly in Unicode mode, followed by spacebar (to create a space between the 7 and the cm).
 Then select the Text option in the Conversions group, as shown below; notice that Unicode and Text are both selected.

-Then type “cm” within the equation box.
-The resulting math output is as follows, where “cm” is not italicized but still appears within the equation box.
+Then type cm within the equation box.
+The resulting math output is as follows, where the abbreviation for centimeters is not italicized but still appears within the equation box.

 As another example, suppose that $\angle B$ is an acute angle of a right triangle and that we want to type the following, where all words within the equation box are non-italicized except for $\angle B$:

-To create the equation as shown above, press ALT + EQUALS, then select Text mode (Unicode will also be selected).
-Type “The sine of” followed by spacebar, then deselect Text mode and type “\angle B” followed by the equals sign.
+To create the equation as shown above, press ALT + EQUALS, type “The sine of” followed by pressing spacebar TWICE; the first instance of spacebar changes the expression in quotation marks to text mode, and the second instance creates space between words/expressions.
+Then type \angle B followed by the equals sign.
 Then type a forward slash followed by spacebar to create an empty fraction (or select a fraction style from the Structures group of the equation toolbar).
-Select Text mode, navigate to the numerator, and type “the length of the side opposite” followed by spacebar.
-Then deselect Text mode and type “\angle B”.
-Navigate downward to the denominator, select Text mode, and type “the length of the hypotenuse”.
+Navigate to the numerator and type “the length of the side opposite” followed by TWO spaces.
+Then type \angle B. Navigate downward to the denominator and type “the length of the hypotenuse” followed by spacebar.

 Changing the equation display size